Imado30/PathoLens/ReadMe.md

 ## Features

 - **User Registration and Login**: Authentication and individual user accounts.
-- **Medical Image Visualization**: Support for the NIFTI format using the `niivue` javasript-library.
+- **Medical Image Visualization**: Support for the NIFTI format using the `niivue` javascript-library.
+- ** Admin-pannel feature: - all diagnosis are exportable and assigning specific datasets to each doctor is possible **
 - **AI Prediction Overlays**: Display AI model outputs on (edited) medical images.
 - **Image Annotation**: Easy annotations using free-hand-drawing, rectangles, or optional masks.
 - **Data Management**: Store annotations, user data and diagnostic information.